 Dawie has never been keen on mountaineering.
 His life revolved around school and work in his teen years and now, building an empire as the heir apparent of Uncle Jacobus’ butchery business.
 Unlike Dawie, we, however, grew up in the shadow of the majestic mountain.
 Our friendships were forged well before we took to the mountain to fuel our dreams and before we set our ambitions on more daring pursuits.
 Cape Town has been, as it is to this day, a unique place for kids to grow up.

 Since Cape Town is at the Southern tip of Africa one may expect the children to be hailing from the indigenous tribes but Cape Town in the 1870’s was not so.
-Unfortunate and shameful acts of powerful European nations cast devastating spells over this beautiful land and from the struggles of many a unique culture emerged that is unlike anywhere else.
+Unfortunate and shameful acts of powerful European nations cast devastating spells over this beautiful land and from the struggles of many a unique culture emerged what is unlike anywhere else.

 For sure, I grew up with many black boys.
 My white friends were from America, England, Scotland, France, Germany, Russia and many other places.
 I have friends from Arabia, Egypt, India, China and from the Malay Peninsula.
 Even from St Helena where Napoleon died.
 It seems as if I am able to count friends from every part of the world and every country.
 (8)

-Some wore red jackets and round red caps made by their mothers for pilgrimage, to Mecca.
+Some wore red jackets and round red caps made by their mothers for pilgrimage to Mecca.
 Some were Christian and had to go to Sunday school when I wanted to play.
 Some of my black friends wore no shirt under their jackets and no shoes.
 (8)

-Despite these differences of colour, background, income and religion, when we played, we were all just children.
+Despite these differences of colour, background, income, and religion, when we played we were all just children.
 We played mostly Dutch games since these were the European people who first came here.
-In the day time we would play a kind of a pitch and toss game similar to cricket or baseball and at night we would gather in the bright moonshine and dance in a ring, singing Dutch songs.
+In the daytime, we would play a kind of a pitch and toss game similar to cricket or baseball and at night we would gather in the bright moonshine and dance in a ring, singing Dutch songs.
 The police would allow us to play these games and only interfere when we start playing card games which were not allowed.
 (8)

 After we played, we all ran down to Table Bay and swam in the sea before returning to our different houses.
 Some, like myself, stayed in their own rooms, in big houses.
 Some lived in small houses that look more like two bedroom barns, sleeping at times up to 30 children in one room.
 (8)